-The total amount of the transactions carried out with other related parties, related during 2016, amounted to \notin 33,246 thousand as detailed in the annual accounts amounted to \notin 33,246 thousand as detailed in the annual accounts.
+The total amount of transactions carried out with other related parties amounted to 34,655 thousand euros in 2017, as detailed in the annual accounts.

 D.6 Provide details on the mechanisms in place to detect, determine and solve possible conflicts of interest between the company and/or its group, senior executives or significant shareholders.